skafis-edtech/bankas-api/README.md

 Docker
 Render - deploy
 Jenkins - later...
-AWS - later... for deploy
+AWS EC2 - for cron job (using crontab on ubuntu) (to trigger Render deployed service every 14 minutes)

 ## Dev
 1. Somehow get firebase-admin.json file (from firebase console) - have it anywhere on your computer